fieldtrip/website/faq/why_is_fieldtrip_maintained_in_svn_and_not_in_git.md

 ---
 title: Why was FieldTrip maintained in SVN and not in Git?
+category: faq
-tags: [faq, development, cvs, svn, git]
+tags: [development, cvs, svn, git]
 ---

 # Why was FieldTrip maintained in SVN and not in Git?